-In this post we will see how to lock or unlock the Taskbar settings and prevent access to taskbar control panel and disallow resizing, arranging, moving toolbars and so on.
-You can do lock all Taskbar settings using the Group Policy Editor or the Windows Registry.
+In this post, we will see how to lock or unlock the Taskbar settings and prevent access to the taskbar control panel, and disallow resizing, arranging, moving toolbars and so on.
+You can lock all Taskbar settings using the Group Policy Editor or the Windows Registry.
+We will also show you how to prevent users from changing Taskbar and Start Menu settings.

 Using Windows Registry